New England Graphic Medicine Summit Returns

 - 10:00 am:

-- Panel A: Tom Hart, Sequential Artists Workshop - "Rituals of Graphic Medicine” with special guests
+- Panel A: Tom Hart & Suzy Becker, Sequential Artists Workshop - "Rituals of Graphic Medicine”; Caroline Hu, MassArt (Moderator)

-- Panel B: LB Lee - “Quick’n’Dirty Plural Artistic History”; Meredith Kustina, Cambridge Health Alliance - “Mornings Are Rough: A Book for Children with Autism”; Sylvia Lardeaux - “A Body Out of Order: Living through Long COVID before It Existed"
+- Panel B: LB Lee - “Quick’n’Dirty Plural Artistic History”; Meredith Kustina, Cambridge Health Alliance - “Mornings Are Rough: A Book for Children with Autism”; Sylvia Lardeaux - “A Body Out of Order: Living through Long COVID before It Existed"; Michael Anthony - “Ink, Appetite, and Identity: A Graphic Talk on Meat, Health, and Change”; Lisa Daria Kennedy, MassArt (Moderator)

 - 11:15 am:

-- Panel C: Publishers panel, featuring Graphic Mundi, Street Noise Books, and more; Joel Christian Gill Boston University (Moderator)
+- Panel C: Publishers panel, featuring Zach Clemente; Street Noise Books; Alexandra Gallant-Lee; Joel Christian Gill, Boston University (Moderator)

-- Panel D: Nealie Ngo, Cambridge Health Alliance - "Creating Comics About Psychotropic Medications for Kids” (lightning talk); Scarlet Shilo, Boston University - "Communicating Previvorship in Zines and Graphic Memoirs”; Briana Martino & Ellen Grabiner, Simmons University - “Keywords/Keyimages in Graphic Medicine: Picturing”; Annika Mengwall, Yale University - "Artistry & Accuracy: Striking a Balance in Health Education Materials”; A. David Lewis, MCPHS University - “The Bodies of Graphic Memoir” (Moderator)
+- Panel D: Nealie Ngo, Cambridge Health Alliance - "Creating Comics About Psychotropic Medications for Kids” (lightning talk); Scarlett Shiloh, Boston University - "Communicating Previvorship in Zines and Graphic Memoirs”; Briana Martino & Ellen Grabiner, Simmons University - “Keywords/Keyimages in Graphic Medicine: Picturing”; Annika Mengwall, Yale University - "Artistry & Accuracy: Striking a Balance in Health Education Materials”; Tavon Mei & Iris Ren, BU Graphic Medicine Club - “From Cocoa and Comics to MMM: Empowering Undergrads and Youth Medical Literacy" (lightning talk); Ellen Amster, McMaster University - "20,000 Leagues Under the Hospital: Using Comics to Explore Race and Colonialism for Medical Education and Clinical Practice" (lightning talk); A. David Lewis, MCPHS (Moderator)

 - 12:45 pm: Closing remarks